 Your trade mark attorney assists you in identifying the possible types of trade marks of your business and assessing their inherent distinctiveness.

-What are the goods and services you want protected by your trade mark?
+What classes of goods and services do you want to protect with your trade mark?

 When filing a trade mark application, applicants need to nominate classes of goods and services to be claimed in an application.
 The World Intellectual Property Organisation (WIPO) divides all goods and services into 45 classes.
 Your products and services are categorised into one or more classes.